Forms and Policies

 - MTA Bus

-Any student groups who are going on overnight trips or conferences outside of the Baltimore area need to be approved by a CSC Staff Advisor at least 2 weeks in advance of the trip.
+Any student initiatives who are going on overnight trips or conferences outside of the Baltimore area need to be approved by a CSC Staff Advisor at least 2 weeks in advance of the trip.
 If approved, a student group leader must submit the following documents:

 - PDF Document: Itinerary Form (including a list of the names of all attendees, contact information of where you will be staying, arrival and departure dates, etc.)